kernelkit/infix/src/statd/doc/yangerd-design.md

 7. `go test -race` passes for the package
 8. No direct imports of external libraries outside interface implementation files

-When all 13 modules pass this checklist, yangerd is feature-complete and ready for integration testing on target hardware.
+When all migration modules and new modules pass this checklist (13 migrated modules + 1 new module = 14 total YANG modules), yangerd is feature-complete and ready for integration testing on target hardware.

 ## 9. Migration Plan

-yangerd ships as a single, complete delivery covering all 13 YANG modules.
+yangerd ships as a single, complete delivery covering all 14 YANG modules.
 There is no phased rollout -- yangerd completely replaces the Python yanger scripts in one step.
-The Python scripts are removed from the Buildroot package when yangerd is integrated.
+Migration scope is 13 modules (12 existing Python modules plus new `infix-services:mdns` migrated from `statd/avahi.c`).

 ### Module Inventory
 **Text parser test fixtures**: The `iw event` and `vtysh` output parsers process human-readable text that varies across tool versions.
 Test fixtures capture known-good outputs from specific versions (iw 6.9, vtysh from FRR 10.5.1) including edge cases: truncated output, empty responses, multi-line entries, and malformed lines.
 Each fixture is stored as a `.txt` file in `testdata/` alongside the expected parsed Go struct as a `.golden` JSON file.

-All 13 modules are implemented and delivered together:
+All 14 modules are implemented and delivered together (with additional supporting bridge and WireGuard collectors listed for completeness):

 | Module | YANG Path | Data Source | Go File |
 |--------|-----------|-------------|---------|